Last Updated: February 7, 2024, 2 PM EST

 Severability; Entire Agreement

 If a court finds any provision of these Terms to be invalid or unenforceable, that provision shall be enforced to the maximum extent possible and the remaining Terms shall remain in full force and effect.
-These Terms constitute the entire agreement between you and CTL, superseding any other oral agreements or understandings.
+These Terms, together with our Volunteer Code of Conduct, constitute the entire agreement between you and Crisis Text Line, superseding any other oral agreements or understandings.

 If you have any questions or concerns about our Terms or the privacy and security practices described here, please contact: email@example.com.
-You may also mail a request to us at Crisis Text Line, PO Box 1207, New York, NY 10113.
+You may also mail a request to us at Crisis Text Line, 225 West 34th Street, Floor 9 — PMB#9135, New York, NY 10122.

 For media inquiries, please email firstname.lastname@example.org.